Capstone-Projects-2025-Fall/project-collabagent01/documentation/docs/requirements/features-and-requirements.md

 ---

 ## Agent Bot Activity Monitoring

+The Agent Bot serves as an intelligent observer that captures and displays team collaboration events in a centralized feed.
+It combines Live Share session tracking with AI-powered code analysis to provide contextual summaries of development activity, helping teams maintain awareness of ongoing work.

 ### Functional Requirements
 - The Agent tab must include a team activity feed showing real time updates